-Tyler is currently the President of the Lee’s Summit Parks & Recreation Board of Directors and Past Chair of the Board for the Lee’s Summit Chamber of Commerce.
-He also volunteers his time with the Lee’s Summit Educational Foundation, on the St. Luke’s East Medical Center Advisory Committee and is active at Our Lady of the Presentation.
+Tyler is currently the president of the Lee’s Summit Parks & Recreation Board of Directors and past chair of the Board for the Lee’s Summit Chamber of Commerce.
+He also volunteers his time with the Lee’s Summit Educational Foundation, the St. Luke’s East Medical Center Advisory Committee and is active at Our Lady of the Presentation.

 Tyler is married to Brooke and has a daughter, Paige.

-Randy is the 8-year former Mayor of the City of Lee’s Summit Government and was also a District 2 Representative on the City Council for 12 years.
-Rhoads is a retired engineer and has been married to Mary Ann for 48 years.
+Randy is the 8-year former mayor of the City of Lee’s Summit Government and was also a District 2 Representative on the City Council for 12 years.
+Rhoads is a retired engineer and has been married to Mary Ann for 49 years.
 He sat on the original Charter Commission in 1996.

-Machelle and her husband co-own Riffe Communities, specializing in lifestyle custom home communities in Missouri and Kansas.
+Machelle and her husband, Jim, co-own Riffe Communities, specializing in lifestyle custom home communities in Missouri and Kansas.
 Their projects include Woodland Shores, Lee’s Summit, and Woodland Trails in Greenwood.
 As a real estate agent, she specializes in homes, horse, farm and recreational properties, and commercial build sites.

-Machelle served as Director of Development for Summit Christian Academy leading capital and annual funding campaigns for over ten years and was a marketing rep for Proctor and Gamble.
+Machelle served as director of development for Summit Christian Academy leading capital and annual funding campaigns for over 10 years and was a marketing rep for Proctor and Gamble.

 She is founder of Fundspring Consulting serving area non-profits including Saint Luke’s East Hospital in support of oncology services and breast care prevention.

-Machelle is current chair for Lee’s Summit Economic Development Council and is a member of Lee’s Summit Rotary and the Lee’s Summit, Missouri, Municipal Building Authority.
-She is a past Advisory Board member for Truman Heartland Community Foundation.
+Machelle is past chair for Lee’s Summit Economic Development Council and is a member of Lee’s Summit Rotary and the Lee’s Summit, Missouri, Municipal Building Authority.
+She is a past advisory board member for Truman Heartland Community Foundation.

 Ken spent more than 30 years working in the pharmaceutical industry in clinical research, marketing and government affairs.
 A 1965 graduate of Purdue University, Ken formed and operated an engineering support business, which was sold in 2007.

-Rick Viar is president and CEO of Summit Bank of Kansas City, a position he’s held since 2005.
-A longtime Lee’s Summit resident, Rick is Vice Chairman of the John Knox Village Board of directors and chairman of the executive committee.
+Rick Viar is executive vice president of Citizens Bank & Trust.
+A longtime Lee’s Summit resident, Rick is vice chairman of the John Knox Village board of directors and chairman of both the Executive Committee and Investment Subcommittee.

-He also serves as president of the Lee’s Summit Industrial Development Authority and past-chairman of the Lee’s Summit Economic Development Council.
-Rick is civically involved in the Lee’s Summit Education Foundation, Truman Medical Center Philanthropy Board and Rotary Club.
+He currently serves as president of the Lee’s Summit Industrial Development Authority and is a past-chairman of the Lee’s Summit Economic Development Council.
+Rick is civically involved in the Lee’s Summit Education Foundation, United Way of Greater Kansas City, and Rotary Club.
 In 2015, he was appointed by Mayor Randy Rhoads to serve as facilitator of the Downtown Lee’s Summit Master Plan Task Force.